pepkit/peppy/docs/docs/project-config.md

 ```

 ### Project config section: `track_configurations`
 ***Warning***: The `track_configurations` section is for making UCSC trackhubs.
-This is a work in progress that is functional, but ill-documented, so it is best avoided for now.
+This is a work in progress that is functional, but ill-documented, so for now it should be used with caution.

 ### Project config complete example
 ```yaml